 • Hepatic insufficiency, acute alcohol intoxication, alcoholism.

-Lactic acidosis is characterised by acidotic dyspnoea, abdominal pain and hypothermia followed by coma.
-Diagnostic laboratory findings are decreased blood pH, plasma lactate levels above 5 mmol/L, and an increased anion gap and lactate/pyruvate ratio.
-In case of lactic acidosis, the patient should be hospitalised immediately (see section 4.9).
+Patients and/or care-givers should be informed of the risk of lactic acidosis.
+Lactic acidosis is characterised by acidotic dyspnoea, abdominal pain, muscle cramps, asthenia and hypothermia followed by coma.
+In case of suspected symptoms, the patient should stop taking metformin and seek immediate medical attention.
+Diagnostic laboratory findings are decreased blood pH (< 7.35), increased plasma lactate levels (>5 mmol/L) and an increased anion gap and lactate/pyruvate ratio.

 Patients with heart failure are more at risk of hypoxia and renal insufficiency.
 In patients with stable chronic heart failure, metformin may be used with a regular monitoring of cardiac and renal function.